SITE SEARCH: SUFFIX ARRAY + FASTCGI

 }

-Algorithmic complexity: O(L⋅N log N).
-Fast path caps L at 64 bytes (length of a cache line), reducing complexity to O(N log N).
+Sort is the real bottleneck.
+Time complexity: O(L⋅N log N).
+Fast path caps L at 64 bytes (length of a typical cache line).

-Search: Textbook range query with two binary searches.
-Random access to offsets and the text is possible via the fixed-width offsets:
+Search: Textbook range query with twin binary searches.
+Fixed-width offsets enable random access to index:

 seek($fh_sa, $mid * 4, 0);